-Classify logs with NXLog Agent
+Classify events with NXLog Agent

-Map log classification fields
+Map event classification fields

 Example 1.
 Classifying Windows Security events